utlib/collections-uoft/docs/documentation/metadata_elements.md

 * **Repeatable?:** no

 ## url_permalink
+_**Not included in spreadsheet template**_
 * **Data Type:** URL
+* **Input Guidelines:**
+  * After April 2026: the url_permalink will automatically generate from the PID value.
+Not editable in Admin UI.
-* **Input Guidelines:** Enter the Collections U of T permalink.
+  * Before April 2026: Enter the Collections U of T permalink.
 Take from the PID of the object.
 * **MODS Input Guidelines:** [https://www.loc.gov/standards/mods/userguide/attributes.html#usage](https://www.loc.gov/standards/mods/userguide/attributes.html#usage) - with usage="primary display" access="object in context" attributes
 * **Controlled Vocabulary:** none
 * **Obligation:** required